rvral-nxrd/video-transcoder/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 > This script was created in collaboration with Microsoft Copilot, an AI companion.
-> Copilot Version: August 2025
+> Copilot Version: September 2025
 > Copilot is licensed under the [Microsoft License Terms](https://aka.ms/copilotlicense).